 - Mitigating risk

 - Adapting to changing legalization laws and regulations

 The firm also has experience working with ancillary businesses within the cannabis industry that require legal guidance to ensure regulatory compliance on issues related to employment policies and product safety.

 The Cannabis and Hemp Law practice is led by co-chairs Sean Mack and Gregg H. Hilzer.

-Named to the InsiderNJ “Insider 100 Cannabis Power” List in 2021, Gregg has significant experience representing licensed cannabis operators as well as representing businesses and individuals through the licensing application process.
+Named to the InsiderNJ “Insider 100 Cannabis Power” List in 2022 and 2021, Gregg has significant experience representing licensed cannabis operators as well as representing businesses and individuals through the licensing application process.

 Raymond Brown and Alan Silber are also key members of the practice group.
 They have also represented operators and applicants in the cannabis space and have decades of experience working on marijuana policy issues, as well as working with state government and municipal leaders.

 Our firm has been involved in New Jersey’s legalization process for years.
 Beginning in 2015, our team worked with New Jersey United for Marijuana Reform to draft an early version of the adult use legislation that was later introduced by Senator Scutari.
 As the ACLU-NJ launched NJ CAN 2020, our attorneys provided pro bono legal support, as well as advisory services regarding campaign reporting compliance.
 In addition, attorneys at the firm have been involved in the cannabis legalization movement by serving on the Board of Directors of NORML and the American Civil Liberties Union of New Jersey; the Board of Advisors of the Drug Policy Formation; the American Bar Association Drug Policy Committee; and the Drug Law Reform Committee of the National Association of Criminal Defense Lawyers.